samyilin/dotfiles/nvim/README.md

 [LazyVim](https://github.com/LazyVim/LazyVim), a Neovim setup powered by Lazy.nvim.

+For system requirement from Lazyvim, read their [front page](https://www.lazyvim.org/).

+For markdown-preview.nvim to work, some annoyance need to be sorted out.
+In particluar, you'd need to run ":Lazy activate markdown-preview.nvim" followed by ":Lazy build markdown-preview.nvim".
+This is in upstream but not in stable branch yet.

 ## Why Neovim AND Vim?

 I'm still maintaining my Vim configuration minimally, and Vim/Neovim serves